FerasOo/recommender-system-ibcf/README.md

    - Achieved 0.89777
  on the Kaggle leaderboard, reaching top rank.

-## Performance
+## 📊 Performance
 - RMSE Score: 0.89777 on private test set
 - Ranked #1 on [Kaggle leaderboards](https://www.kaggle.com/competitions/cmp2003-rating-prediction/leaderboard)
 - Runtime: ~11.5 minutes
 - Memory Usage: Reasonably efficient due to map-based data structures

-## License
+## 📝 Note
-This project is part of the CMP2003 course assignment.
+This project is part of the CMP2003 (Data Structures and Algorithms in C++) course assignment.
+For detailed methodology and findings, please refer to the project report.